Scooter (motorcycle): Australia and New Zealand

 Unlike other countries, Australia had no major motorcycle companies, nor scooter manufacturers in the original hey day of scooters in the 1950s and 1960s.
 Scooters were mostly traditionally imported from Italy, and then in the 1970s and 1980s, from Japan and Asia.
 Australian scooters have only appeared in the last 20 years or so, and many of them relating to the recent advent and viability of the electric engine.

 Australian scooter companies design, market and manage the company from Australia, but manufacturing is largely done in Asia, with some assembly in Australia.
 The oldest scooter company in Australia is Vmoto, a Perth-based company that started off importing and distributing scooters, but then started to manufacture its own electric scooters.
 Sydney based Hunted Scooters producers smaller numbers of niche petrol scooters, based on the customised Honda Ruckus scooters in Japan.

-More recently Sydney based Fonz Moto produce electric scooters and electric motorbikes, assembled in Australia, using overseas and Australian sourced components.
+In recent years, Australian brands including Fonz Moto, ROLL'N Mopeds, and Benzina Zero have produced electric scooters and electric motorbikes using both imported and locally sourced components.

+New Zealand had one significant local scooter manufacturer, N-Zeta, who made a localised version of the Czechoslovak Čezeta scooter in the early to mid '60s.
+The New Zealand designed Stewart was another locally built scooter around the same time, and was bought out by BSA to avoid competition in the market.
+There were other locally designed scooters in limited production, eg AP (whose production may have been as low as two scooters).
+Various UK, European, and Asian scooters were also available, but UK built Vespas were most common in this era.
+In the 1980s the Honda Nifty 50 (based on a Honda Spree) was a popular 50cc twist-n-go model, along with other Japanese made twist-n-go scooters.
+These Japanese scooters dominated the mass market until the latter 2000s when various Chinese scooters took a market share.